Breakthrough/PySceneDetect/docs/index.rst

 Welcome to the PySceneDetect docs.
 The docs are split into two separate parts: one for the command-line interface (the `scenedetect` command) and another for the Python API (the `scenedetect` module).

 You can install the latest release of PySceneDetect by running `pip install scenedetect` (or `pip install scenedetect-headless` on servers without GUI libraries), or by downloading the Windows build from `scenedetect.com/download <http://www.scenedetect.com/download/>`_.
-Library-only installs that need a specific OpenCV variant (e.g. `opencv-contrib-python`) can use `pip install scenedetect-core`, which has no CLI dependencies and lets you supply any OpenCV package.
 PySceneDetect requires `ffmpeg` or `mkvmerge` for video splitting support.

 .. note::